-21 Celebrity-Approved Ways to Wear Fanny Packs Without Looking Like Your Mom
+21 Celebrity-Approved Ways to Wear a Fanny Pack Without Looking Like a Tourist

 We’re talking about fanny packs.
-You might know them as your mom’s (or dad’s TBH) beloved ‘80s go-to pouch throughout college that was paired with neon-pink tights or acid-wash jeans while bopping to Prince’s (R.I.P.)
+You might know them as your mom’s (or dad’s, TBH) beloved ’80s go-to pouch that was paired with neon-pink tights or acid-wash jeans while bopping to Prince’s (R.I.P.)
 “When Doves Cry.”

-The fanny pack, either adored or despised, made its mark in American fashion in the ‘80s and ‘90s, but regrettably fell out when people realized Jerry from “Seinfeld” was kind of right when he said it looked like a small animal was eating our belts.
+The fanny pack, either adored or despised, made its mark in American fashion in the ’80s and ’90s, but regrettably fell out of favor when people realized Jerry from “Seinfeld” was kind of right when he said it looked like a small animal was eating our belts.

 MORE: How to Wear a Fanny Pack—and 15 Amazing Ones to Shop Now